Camp Lejeune Environmental Contamination

 Janet Ward Black

-Janet Ward Black of Ward Black Law has represented more than 2,000 men and women with diseases caused by environmental hazards in North Carolina federal and state courts.
-She has been named in “Best Lawyers in America” by US News & World Report for 17 consecutive years.
-Her award-winning NC firm has 25 lawyers and staff members, including retired Marine gunnery sergeant Elliott Shaffer, who served at Lejeune and is the firm’s key contact for Lejeune clients.
+Janet Ward Black of Ward Black Law is a member of the Plaintiffs Steering Committee of the Camp Lejeune litigation pending in the federal courts in North Carolina.
+Black has represented more than 2,000 men and women with diseases caused by environmental hazards in North Carolina federal and state courts.
+A past president of the NC Bar Association, she has been named in “Best Lawyers in America” by US News & World Report for 18 consecutive years.
+Her award-winning NC firm has 30 lawyers and staff members.
 The firm has also served as the Marine Corps “Toys for Tots” kick-off location in North Carolina’s Triad for the last 14 years.

 Anabel Rosa has more than 25 years of experience representing injured people and advocating for the Hispanic-Latino community in North Carolina, New York, New Jersey, and in her home jurisdiction of Puerto Rico.
 She has a long record of public service and is a member of Governor Roy Cooper's Hispanic Latino Council, where she currently serves as a parliamentary clerk and heads the Public Safety subcommittee.
 Coming from a family of service members who served in the Army, Navy and Merchant Marine forces, she is dedicated to using her legal experience to serve veterans.